bio

 artist statement

 Dimitrina Sevova’s artistic practices are situated in the space that collapses between painting and sculpture.
-She experiments with different stages of clay and the fragility of the material, from hand-built or cast ceramic or porcelain objects and vessels to sculptures and environments of ephemeral wall paintings of raw clay slip mixed with pigments.
-She is concerned with expanding painting, looking to achieve cracking or unusual surfaces.
+She experiments with different stages of clay and the fragility of the material, from hand-built or cast ceramic and porcelain sculptures to environments of wall paintings of raw clay slip, pigments, soil, and other natural materials.
+She is concerned with expanding painting, working between the canvas and the glazed surface of the sculptural object.
 As in alchemy, working with these materials requires a mutual affinity between the artist and the material.
-Her works are often shown in site-specific and contextual installations that use various additional media, from found objects, drawings, photography or time-based media, involving strategies of play to reflect current technological dispositives.
-Research is a method and a way of creating based on scientific realism with its objective reality, which Sevova translates through her imagination into ambiguous, performative, subjective states of matters and objects.
+Her works are often shown in site-specific and contextual installations that use various additional media, from found objects, drawings, photography or time-based media, reflecting current dispositives – the relation between knowledge and power.
+Research is a method and a way of creating based on scientific realism with its objective reality, which Sevova translates through imagination into ambiguous, performative, subjective states of matter and objects.
 In her work, she shifts her perspective between two systems, on the one hand the representational models and figurative fictions and on the other the abstract, concrete, and performative qualities of reality and materiality itself.
-Between micro and macro, a mysterious manifestation of natural and technological magic underlines the dark undertone of poetic ecologies and earthly muds.
+Between micro and macro, a mysterious manifestation of natural and technological magic underlines the uncanny undertone of poetic ecologies and earthly muds.

-The motto of her practices is deskill craft, re-skill art to reconnect thinking with making.
+The motto of her practices is deskill craft, re-skill art to reconnect thinking with making and overcome the dualism between culture and nature.

 Das Motto ihrer Arbeit lautet: „Deskill craft, re-skill art“, um das Denken wieder mit dem Schaffen zu verbinden und den Dualismus von Kultur und Natur zu überwinden.